akdombrowski/pingone-express_js-sample-app-guide/README.md

 Run `npm install` or `yarn install` from the top of the repo.

 > [!IMPORTANT]
-> - You only need to run `npm install` once.
+> - You only need to install once.

 ---

 ---

-###### If you want to jump to the full integration, you can look at the final source code in [step3/index.js](step3/index.js).
+##### *If you want to skip right to the full integration, you can look at the final source code in [step3/index.js](step3/index.js).

 # Walk-Through

-This walk-through demonstrates how to integrate PingOne with a web app (that includes a backend).
-The final integration is built up starting with a basic Express web app.
-Each step can be run as its own isolated app with what's been built up to that point.
-This allows you to see the effects of each step in isolation from the others.
+The walk-through demonstrates the steps to add authentication to a basic web app.
+Each step can be run as its own isolated app and includes only what's been built up to that point.
+That way, it's easier to understand what each step does and how it builds on previous ones.

 > [!Note]
-> - Opening the network tab in the browser's developer tools beforehand is a great way to gain a better understanding of what's happening.
-If you do, here are some helpful options to enable*:
+> For a deeper dive into what's going on, open your browser's developer tools.
+The network tab is especially useful to see how the app interacts with PingOne and what's shown to the end user.
+>
+> Here are some helpful options* to enable before using the app:
 >   - record network log
 >   - preserve logs
 >   - preserve log upon navigation